Gmail, Outlook, Apple Mail and More: How to View Headers in Email

 With Entourage open and your message selected, go to “Message > Source” to access the message source.

 For the new Eudora, which is based on Mozilla Thunderbird, you need to select the message in question and go to “View > Message Source” to access the message source.

 Eudora (The Original)

-When viewing the message in question, select from the menu “View > RFC-822 Headers”.
-You will then see the full message headers in a “Headers” tab in the message display area.
+When viewing the message in question, select from the menu “View > RFC-822 Headers.”
+You will see the entire message headers in a “Headers” tab in the message display area.

-Right click on the message and choose “messages headers …”.
-Highlight the the headers and copy and paste.
-Alternately, just press “Control-H” when viewing the message to view the full headers.
+Right-click on the message and choose “messages headers …” Highlight the headers and copy and paste.
+Alternately, press “Control-H” when viewing the message to view the full headers.

 Another option is to forward the message as an attachment — so the full headers are preserved in the forwarded message:

 - Drag and Drop the old message into this new message.